-\paragraph{Object Carry} In addition to training priors for human motion, SMP can also be used to train priors that jointly model the interactions between humans and objects.
+\paragraph{Object Carry} In addition to training priors for human motion, SMP can also be used to train priors that jointly model the interactions between the character and objects.
 First, we train an SMP on a dataset of human-object carrying motions.
 This prior is then used to train policies for an object carrying task, where the character is required to carry a box from the ground to a randomly placed target location.
 The goal $\rvg_t = {\rvp^{\mathrm{box}}_t}^{*}$ records the target box position.
 The state $\rvs_t$ is augmented with additional features that describe the state of the box, including the position $\rvp^\mathrm{box}_t$ and the orientation $\rvq^\mathrm{box}_t$.
-All box information is represented in the character’s local coordinate.
+All features are represented in the character’s local coordinate frame.

+\paragraph{Stair Traversal} To further evaluate SMP's ability for modeling character-object interactions, we apply SMP to train policies for a stair traversal task.
+The task requires the character to traverse a short staircase by walking up and then down a series of steps while following a target velocity $\mathbf{v}^{\text{tar}}$.
+At each timestep, the goal $\mathbf{g}_t=\hat{\mathbf{v}}^{\text{tar}}_t$ records the target velocity expressed in the character's local coordinate frame.
+The state $\rvs_t$ is augmented with additional features that encode the staircase’s position and orientation.

-\paragraph{Getup} In this task, the policy trained to recover from arbitrary fallen states and maintain a minimum root height of $0.8m$.
+\paragraph{Getup} In this task, the policy is trained to recover from arbitrary fallen states and maintain a standing pose.